kitesi/gpa-calculator/README.md

 data = 58/60
 ```

-Comments can only be declared with a line that starts with a pound symbol (#).
+Comments start with a pound symbol (#) and the program does not consider
-Indentation and white space do not matter.
+anything past that character for that line.
+Indentation and white space do not
+matter.

 If you wish to specify options for the entire grade file, use the line "~ Meta"
 at the start of your file.
 For example, each class is assumed to be 4 credits,